 Purpose-Driven Packaging Design

 You can find the purpose of Harmless Harvest right in their name.
-Placing your brand mission front and center doesn’t work for all products, but it is an effective beverage packaging design purchase driver for an imported fruit drink company.
+Placing your brand mission front and center doesn’t work for all products, but it is an effective purchase driver for beverage packaging design in the case of an imported fruit drink company.

-Harmless Harvest is likely to experience brand loyalty from its target consumers since many people are thirsting for sustainability.
-Consumers considerate of the environment are likely to choose Harmless Harvest over Vico and Vita Coco.
+Harmless Harvest is likely to experience brand loyalty from its target consumers, as many people are increasingly seeking sustainability.
+Consumers who are considerate of the environment are likely to choose Harmless Harvest over Vico and Vita Coco.
 Why?
 Because their purpose lines up with something, consumers may or may not have an awareness of.

-Having your purpose front and center ensures that all marketing, from in-store promotions to social media marketing, includes brand purpose as a part of the conversation.
+Having your purpose front and center ensures that all marketing, from in-store promotions to social media marketing, incorporates your brand purpose as part of the conversation.

 Authenticity Is Key

 That is why it’s essential to define your purpose ahead of time.
-Modern customers are getting better at telling when brands are not genuine.
+Modern customers are becoming more adept at discerning when brands are not genuine.
 If a history of societal support backs your lofty words, nobody will give it a second thought.

 Farmer-Owned Chocolate

-When do you make the owners a part of your brand story?
+When do you involve the owners in your brand story?
 When these individuals display your brand values with pinpoint accuracy.
-Divine Chocolate is not only to support local farmers with adequate compensation but also to give the farmers ownership of the brand.
+Divine Chocolate not only supports local farmers with fair compensation but also gives them ownership of the brand.

-Representation is important to the CPG industry, and Divine Chocolate engages in this practice in numerous waves.
+Representation is essential to the CPG industry, and Divine Chocolate engages in this practice in numerous ways.
 Blending it all together for a strong brand purpose with delicious flavor.

 Defining a Brand Purpose That’s Uniquely You